-Even dietitians need to do some pretty extensive research to find a good protein powder.
+Even dietitians need to do some pretty extensive research to find the best protein powder.
 There are so products and brands it’s impossible to choose the perfect one right out of the gate.
 To start, so many of them just taste horrible.
 But, lucky you, I did all the sampling for you!

 Why protein powder?

 In my post about What to Eat After a Workout, I mentioned that you ideally need 15-30 grams of protein (depending on your size) after a hard workout to refuel and start to rebuild muscle.
 It’s not always possible to consume a meal right after a workout or maybe you just don’t have an appetite after intense exercise.
 Eating real food is ideal, but in a pinch it’s perfectly OK to grab something easy like a bar or smoothie/shake with protein powder.
 Once you settle on an optimal powder, check out my Easy Post-Workout Shake formula here.
 I also like to add a little protein powder to my yogurt, oatmeal and baked goods like these Banana Nut Protein Muffins to give them a boost.

 Whey-based powders get most of their protein power from milk and plant-based powders use a variety of things depending on the brand, like peas, nuts, rice, hemp, etc.

 Even though most whey proteins claim they are lactose free, some people have a hard time digesting them (this is what the bodybuilding community likes to call protein farts).
 If you’ve got a lactose intolerance or milk protein digestion issue and whey doesn’t agree with you or you would just rather avoid animal products, go for the plant-based protein.